yaleqc/qtcodes/README.md

 Finally, we correct the syndrome errors through a series of qubit flips.

 # Acknowledgements
-We would like to thank @quantumjim for valuable suggestions and pointing out to the topological_codes repository availableon qiskit, which proved quite useful for our project.
+We would like to thank @quantumjim for valuable suggestions and pointing out to the topological_codes for repetition codes (also included here) repository availableon qiskit, which proved quite useful for our project.

 # References
 - [Surface Codes: Towards Practical Large-Scale Quantum Computation](https://arxiv.org/abs/1208.0928)